-WASH is not customed for one country, there are many countries lack the basic WASH in their systems.
+WASH is not customed for one country; there are many countries that lack the basic WASH in their systems.
 Especially after the armed conflicts and severe wars taking place in many countries globally, in the Middle-East Countries for example;

 According to a UNICEF assessment, Syrian children are at increased risk of disease due to the severe damage to water and sanitation facilities caused by the ongoing conflict.

 Children, who make up half of the four million people in need of humanitarian assistance, are at an increased risk of diarrheal and other water-borne diseases.

 More than a quarter of the nearly 1 million people suspected of having acute watery diarrhea and cholera are children under five.
 More than 385,000 children suffer from severe acute malnutrition and struggle to survive.
 Difficulty in obtaining safe drinking water is one of the leading causes of malnutrition and infectious diseases.